Practitioner Marketing Your API Documentation Content Marketing Strategy

 There are several ways to do this, especially now that a lot of developer teams have turned to tools like Jekyll, Hugo, and Middleman to automatically generate a static HTML version of their docs.
 The ask of your engineering team is to have regular general versions of docs in two locations during the release automation process.
 The first version is probably for them, and the second goes to a host of your choosing, probably your portal.
 These are easy to add.
 The hard part is the changes and architecture.
-Ideally you agree on an architecture, and do a one-time project to modify the hierarchy of the docs to better fit the developer journey.
+Ideally, you agree on an architecture; you do a one-time project to modify the hierarchy of the docs to better fit the developer journey.

 If the marketing team embraces a source-control system for their entire developer portal (or at the very least, the docs portion), then changes will be caught, and someone on the team can easily be taught how to merge changes, and make edits of their own.